-"You are too kind.
+"You are very kind.
 I am not sure whether it would help.
 Kyoto cannot be as I remember it.
 If it has not changed, surely I have, yes-s-s?
 But please let me continue.
-After a few years on Sarai, my whole family, except my brother and me, were killed by a meteor fall that struck our home.
-Stones from space, do you see?
+After a few years on Sarai, there was a meteor fall which killed all my family except my brother.
+A stone from space, do you see?
 We did not think of it that way, then.
 The monastery raised us.
+We got scholarships to an astronautical academy.
 We made a voyage together as cadets.
-Have you heard of the Firdausi disaster?"
+Have you heard of the Firdawzi disaster?"